-FINIA COO4 Financial B.Company Т Р S J С
+FINA6001 Financial Management L Т Р S J С

-FINA6001 Financial Management 3 0 0 0 0 3
+0 0 0 0 3

 Pre-requisite NA

 Co-requisite NA

 Preferable exposure NA

 Financial management is one of the most important aspects of a business.
 In order to start up or even run a successful business, you will need excellent knowledge of financial management.
-Knowledge of Financial Management will help organisations in planning and acquisition of funds; effectively utilising and allocating the funds received or acquired; making critical financial decisions; improving the profitability of organisations and increasing the overall value of the firms or organisations.
+Knowledge of Financial Management will help organizations in planning and acquisition of funds; effectively utilizing and allocating the funds received or acquired; making critical financial decisions; improving the profitability of organisations and increasing the overall value of the firms or organisations.